Applying for a New License (Teen Drivers) in ArkansasPage Overview

 For details on obtaining a motorcycle license in Arkansas, please visit our AR Motorcycle License page.

-While you don’t need to provide proof of insurance in order to obtain your learner’s permit or driver’s license, you will need to carry proper liability insurance in order to legally drive.
+While you don’t need to provide proof of insurance in order to obtain your learner’s permit, provisional license, or driver’s license, you will need to carry proper liability insurance in order to legally drive.

 Usually, with your learner’s permit, you will be covered under the insurance of your supervising driver.
 If their policy does not cover you, consider having someone else supervise you, or asking them to add additional coverage to their policy.